How can I help?

 As part of this course, you'll:

-• Explore methods that can enhance your effectiveness when working with children and young people in educational settings
+• Master skills and techniques that enhance your effectiveness in educational settings

 Please note this course is not accredited by the British Psychological Society (BPS) and completion will not lead to chartered Educational Psychologist status.